2020 Sakhir Grand Prix

 The race was won by Sergio Pérez of Racing Point, who took his first Formula One victory and Racing Point's only win as a constructor.
 Esteban Ocon finished second for the Renault team to claim his maiden podium in Formula One, while Pérez's teammate Lance Stroll finished third, giving Racing Point their only double podium finish as a constructor.
 Pérez became the first Mexican Formula One driver to win a race since Pedro Rodríguez won the 1970 Belgian Grand Prix.
 Racing Point became the first British constructor to win a race since Lotus F1 at the 2013 Australian Grand Prix.
 Recovering from a first-lap spin, Pérez won having inherited the lead on lap 64 of the race after longtime race leader George Russell fell foul of a pitstop error and a puncture.

-This was the first race not to feature Lewis Hamilton since the 2006 Brazilian Grand Prix and Romain Grosjean since the 2012 Italian Grand Prix.
+This was the first race not to feature Lewis Hamilton, who tested positive for COVID-19 the week prior, since the start of his career in 2007, and the first not to feature Romain Grosjean, who had a serious accident in the previous race, since the 2012 Italian Grand Prix.
+As of 2025, it is the only Formula One Grand Prix appearance of Jack Aitken, and Lance Stroll's podium remains the most recent podium achieved by a Canadian driver.